vincerubinetti/intro-to-svgs/src/_sections/08-paths.md

 {% include code-image.html src="6-paths/path-a-1.svg" %}

-You might expect that arcs would work by specifying the center point and start and end angles.
+You might expect that arcs would work by specifying the center point and start/end angles.
 Instead, it works from start point to end point, and you choose 1 of 4 possible arcs between them.
 This unfortunately means that if the start/end angles you want to draw aren't multiples of 90 degrees, you'll have to do some trigonometry to calculate coordinates, and you'll end up with a lot of non-whole numbers.

-The final `x`,`y` inputs are the end point coordinate.
+The final `x`/`y` inputs are the end point coordinate.

 {% include figure.html src="6-paths/path-a-2.svg" caption="Arc angle" %}